linode/docs/docs/guides/quick-answers/linux/linux-mount-smb-share/index.md

     mkdir /mnt/smb_share
     ```

-1. Enter the following command to mount the CIFS share, replacing *[server-ip]* with the IP address of your SMB server, *[share-path]* with the file path to your SMB share on that server, and *[mount-point]* with the new directory you just created.
+1. Enter the following command to mount the SMB share, replacing *[server-ip]* with the IP address of your SMB server, *[share-path]* with the file path to your SMB share on that server, and *[mount-point]* with the new directory you just created.

     ```command
     mount -t cifs //[server-ip]/[share-path] /[mount-point]